scottish-pl-institute/spls/meetings/2025/december/index.md

 * J. Ryan Stinnett (King's College London)
 * Patrick Maier (University of Stirling)
 * Kenneth MacKenzie (IOG)
+* Fiona Blackett (University of Strathclyde)
+* Nicholas Morris (University of Glasgow)
+* Rin Liu (University of Strathclyde)

 and some people who prefer not to be listed here.
-(Last updated: 24 November 2025)
+(Last updated: 25 November 2025)

 ### COVID Information